-Where grant applications are made by members of Council staff, then this interest shall be stated in the grant application for consideration by the Community, Recreation and Culture Committee or the Council.
-Where Council staff who would be otherwise be involved in the assessment and grant approval process have a personal or family interest in the receipt of a grant, then that member of staff shall take no part in the grant assessment and approval process and shall declare the nature of their interest to the Community, Recreation and Culture Committee.
+Where grant applications are made by members of Council staff, then this interest shall be stated in the grant application for consideration by the Committee or the Council.
+Where Council staff who would otherwise be involved in the assessment and grant approval process have a personal or family interest in the receipt of a grant, then that member of staff shall take no part in the grant assessment and approval process and shall declare the nature of their interest to the Committee.